wen-jams/bsavi/docs/source/userguide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 On the other hand, our function is fast enough that we can just have
-InViz call it every time we select a sample.
+BSAVI call it every time we select a sample.
 In this case, we will give
 our Observable the function itself, along with a tuple containing its
 arguments.
 We can skip the first argument, ``index``, since it's
 automatically handled by the visualizer.

 .. code:: ipython3

-    dynamic_waveforms = iv.Observable(
+    dynamic_waveforms = bsv.Observable(
         name=['sin(x)', 'sinc(x)'],
         myfunc=compute_waveforms,
         myfunc_args=(df,),